Hackers News Hackers News

 Cons:

-• The user interface feels slightly dated compared to modern web platforms.
+• The user interface feels somewhat dated compared to modern web platforms.

 • A heavier hardware resource footprint is required for on-premise deployments.